iotaledger/iota/crates/iota-analytics-indexer/README.md

  - TRANSACTION

+> [!NOTE]
-> Note: The following rust structs currently do not have DB schemas prepared:
+> The following rust structs currently do not have DB schemas prepared:
 > - DynamicFieldEntry
 > - WrappedObjectEntry